 Lockheed Martin hopes to make headway with the “maturity” flights of the F-35 Joint Strike Fighter at Edwards AFB, Calif., now that AF-6, the second of two test aircraft at Edwards, is expected to conduct its first maturity flight as soon as today.
 Maturity flight testing for AF-6 and AF-7 is one of a series of steps for the Joint Strike Fighter program prior to entering pilot training as planned this fall.
 The goal is to fly the Block 1A software, which includes mission avionics, basic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Second F-35A Joins Maturity Testing At Edwards".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Second F-35A Joins Maturity Testing At Edwards".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.